cloudkernels/Xavier-KVM/README.md

-## KVM for Nvidia AGX Xavier - Installation Guide
+## KVM for Nvidia AGX Xavier/Nano - Installation Guide

-This guide provides instructions to enable KVM virtualization on the Jetson AGX Xavier.
+This guide provides instructions to enable KVM virtualization on the Jetson AGX Xavier/Nano.
 The Jetson AGX Xavier incorporates an Nvidia Xavier t194 SoC with 8 Carmel processor cores.
 The Carmel cores of the Xavier T194 provides full support for virtualization with ARMv8.1 VHE.

 ##### Requirements:
-- An Nvidia Jetson AGX Xavier
+- An Nvidia Jetson AGX Xavier/Nano

-##### On your Xavier:
+##### On your Xavier/Nano:
 ```
 # Grab build dependencies
 sudo apt install build-essential libssl-dev bc